Small time window

 Comet comes from the Oort Cloud

-The celestial body is one of the non-periodic comets, which usually only come close to the Earth again after very long periods of time.
-The lump originates from the Oort Cloud, a spherical collection of objects at the outermost edge of our solar system.
+The celestial body is one of the non-periodic comets, which usually only reach Earth's vicinity again after very long periods of time in some cases.
+The chunk originates from the Oort Cloud, a spherical collection of objects at the outermost edge of our solar system.
 According to experts, the last time the comet "Neowise" (C/2020 F3) was as bright as Tsuchinshan-ATLAS was in the summer of 2020.

 Overall, it is difficult to predict how bright such a celestial body will actually be around its flyby of the sun.
 It all depends on the matter ejected in the form of gas and dust as a result of heating by the sun.
 So far, however, the comet has "adhered exactly to the predicted brightness model", says Pikhard.